iambetaraybill/face-recognition-app-react/README.md

 ## Face Recognition app using React.js. ;-)

 #### To Run this app :
-1. Create a [Clarifai Api](https://www.clarifai.com/pricing) And get the api key.
+1. Create a [Clarifai Api](https://www.clarifai.com/pricing) and get the API key.
 2. Go to project folder.
 3. In App.js put your api key.
 4. Install node.js.